Director of Dance

-Douglas C. Sonntag serves as the director of Dance for the National Endowment for the Arts, a position he has held since 1997, and was recently appointed the Performing Arts Division Team Leader.
+Douglas C. Sonntag serves as the director of Dance for the National Endowment for the Arts, a position he has held since 1997.
 From 2004 to 2008 he was also the director of the Office of National Initiatives where he supervised work on several signature Arts Endowment programs, including Shakespeare in American Communities, Save America’s Treasures, American Masterpieces: Three Centuries of Artistic Genius, and the NEA Arts Journalism Institutes.

 Previously, he served as program administrator and senior program specialist for the Arts Endowment’s Dance program, where he supervised grants to dance companies, dance presenters, dance media grants, and dance preservation projects.
 From 1981-1986, Sonntag was general manager of the Repertory Dance Theatre in Salt Lake City, Utah.
 In addition, he was an associate instructor for the University of Utah's Institute of Arts Administration and a staff specialist for the Department of Ballet.
 From 1980-81, Sonntag was the project director of the Utah Playwriting Conference, a joint project of the Sundance Institute and the Utah Arts Council.